Project-MONAI/model-zoo/models/endoscopic_inbody_classification/docs/README.md

-# Description
-A pre-trained model for the endoscopic inbody classification task.

 # Model Overview
-This model is trained using the SEResNet50 structure, whose details can be found in [1].
+A pre-trained model for the endoscopic inbody classification task and trained using the SEResNet50 structure, whose details can be found in [1].
 All datasets are from private samples of [Activ Surgical](https://www.activsurgical.com/).
 Samples in training and validation dataset are from the same 4 videos, while test samples are from different two videos.

-The [pytorch model](https://drive.google.com/file/d/14CS-s1uv2q6WedYQGeFbZeEWIkoyNa-x/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1fOoJ4n5DWKHrt9QXTZ2sXwr9C-YvVGCM/view?usp=sharing) are shared in google drive.
+The [PyTorch model](https://drive.google.com/file/d/14CS-s1uv2q6WedYQGeFbZeEWIkoyNa-x/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1fOoJ4n5DWKHrt9QXTZ2sXwr9C-YvVGCM/view?usp=sharing) are shared in google drive.
 Modify the `bundle_root` parameter specified in `configs/train.json` and `configs/inference.json` to reflect where models are downloaded.
 Expected directory path to place downloaded models is `models/` under `bundle_root`.

 ![image](https://developer.download.nvidia.com/assets/Clara/Images/monai_endoscopic_inbody_classification_workflow.png)

 ## Data
-Datasets used in this work were provided by [Activ Surgical](https://www.activsurgical.com/).
-Here is a [link](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/inbody_outbody_samples.zip) of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.
+The datasets used in this work were provided by [Activ Surgical](https://www.activsurgical.com/).

+We've provided a [link](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/inbody_outbody_samples.zip) of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.

+### Preprocessing
 After downloading this dataset, python script in `scripts` folder naming `data_process` can be used to get label json files by running the command below and replacing datapath and outpath parameters.

 ```
 python scripts/data_process.py --datapath /path/to/data/root --outpath /path/to/label/folder
 ```